Citrisfur/Citrisfur/README.md

 - Hi, I’m Nathan (@Citrisfur).
-You can contact me at nathanscoy@gmail.com.
-I mostly work on repl.it and port projects over to GitHub when needed, so it might seem bare here.
-Thanks for visiting my profile!
+Previously I used repl.it for all of my projects but now I'm actively using GitHub after becoming familiar with it in a professional development setting.
+Available for contact at nathanscoy@gmail.com for whatever you need.